CosmiQ/utilities/README.md

+# This package is no longer being updated.
+For our new software tools, visit https://github.com/cosmiq/solaris .

 # SpaceNet Utilities

 This repository has two python packages, geoTools and evalTools.
 The geoTools packages is intended to assist in the preprocessing of [SpaceNet](https://spacenetchallenge.github.io/) satellite imagery data corpus hosted on [SpaceNet on AWS](https://aws.amazon.com/public-datasets/spacenet/) to a format that is consumable by machine learning algorithms.
 The evalTools package is used to evaluate the effectiveness of object detection algorithms using ground truth.